2018–19 Big Ten Conference men's basketball season: NCAA tournament

 The winner of the Big Ten tournament, Michigan State, received the conference's automatic bid to the NCAA tournament.
 Eight Big Ten teams received bids to the NCAA tournament, the most of any conference in the tournament and the most in the conference's history.
+Seven teams reaching the round of 32 established another conference record.
+Michigan State reached the final four for the 10th time.
+In the postseason, the Big Ten had a 13–8 record in the NCAA tournament.

 National Invitation Tournament

 Two Big Ten teams received invitations to the National Invitation Tournament.
+The conference had a 3–2 record in the NIT tournament.